 - 1. Channel Identifiers: Above the level meters are the Channel Identifiers.
-They indicate the consecutive channel numbers in the selected source. - An arrow pointing to the left indicated that this is a left channel and will be monitored in the left speaker. - An arrow pointing to the right indicated that this is a left channel and will be monitored in the right speaker. - A square indicates that this is a center channel and will be monitored in both speakers. - The symbol shown on channels 7 and 8 in Figure 2-8 indicates that this channel pair is a Dolby bitstream.
+They indicate the consecutive channel numbers in the selected source. - An arrow pointing to the left indicated that this is a left channel and will be monitored in the left speaker. - An arrow pointing to the right indicated that this is a left channel and will be monitored in the right speaker. - A square indicates that this is a center channel and will be monitored in both speakers. - This symbol indicates that this channel pair is a Dolby bitstream.
 Refer to the Dolby Zoom section of this chapter. - 2.
 Loudness Cluster Marker: This orange bracket marks which cluster is currently being measured for Loudness. - 3.
 Loudness Reading: This control displays the Loudness of the selected Cluster.
 It can also be touched to change which Cluster is being measured.
 To do this, touch the green Loudness Reading control.
 It will temporarily turn orange.
 You may then touch the meters in any other cluster.
 The Loudness Cluster Marker will then move to that cluster and its measurement will begin and be displayed.
 You may then touch the control again to return it to its green color, restoring normal touch functioning, or wait 15 seconds for it to time out.